cbosoft/rlp/README.md

 # TODO

-  - [ ] Fix tumble and intersection calc for Triangles
   - [ ] Find out where the NaN comes from: (invalid value in arccos?)
   - [ ] Correct volume fraction calculate (remove edge effects)
   - [ ] Add polydispersity